Quantum upper triangular matrix algebras: Introduction

 \section{Introduction}

 Incidence algebras and coalgebras, associated to a locally finite poset, are a fundamental object in combinatorics and number theory, as well as in topology, discrete geometry and representation theory (see e.g.~\cite[Chapter 3]{rS12}, \cite{MSS21}).
 For example, in \cite{C89} and \cite{GS83} the authors show that the Hochschild cohomology of a simplicial complex associated to a finite poset is isomorphic, as a Gerstenhaber algebra, to the Hochschild cohomology of the corresponding incidence algebra (see also \cite{IM22}).
 More recently, incidence algebras have become a fundamental tool in topological data analysis (see \cite{BL00} for details).
 Both the algebra and the coalgebra structures of the incidence algebra have been instrumental in combinatorics and number theory, where the poset algebra plays a role analogous to that of the group algebra of a finite group.

-Any finite poset has an extension into a totally ordered one, so incidence algebras of finite posets are subalgebras of the algebra of upper triangular matrices.
-As a first step towards the introduction of a \textit{quantum incidence algebra}, in this paper we construct a noncommutative and noncocommutative bialgebra which is a quantum version of the coordinate ring of the algebra of upper triangular matrices.
-By formally setting an appropriate \textit{quantum determinant} equal to one, we obtain a Hopf algebra $UT_q(n)$ which coacts on the uniparameter quantum affine space $A_n(q)$, where $q$ is a fixed parameter from the base field.
-Despite being new, to our knowledge, the quantum group $UT_q(n)$ has a fairly straightforward description in terms of generators and relations, providing lots of interesting examples to study.
+Since any finite poset has an extension into a totally ordered one, incidence algebras of finite posets are subalgebras of the algebra of upper triangular matrices.